RevengeRip/AppManager/README.md

 ## Development Notes

 - Shared logic (installer, registry, metadata) lives under `src/core/` and is reused by both the UI and Nautilus extension.
-- Temporary extraction directories live under `/tmp/appmgr-*` and are auto-cleaned based on the `auto-clean-temp` preference.
+- Temporary extraction directories live under `/tmp/appmgr-*` and are automatically cleaned after installation.
 - Install metadata persists in `~/.local/share/app-manager/installations.json`.

 See `docs/ARCHITECTURE.md` for deeper internals and extension flows.